soundata/soundata/docs/source/tutorial.rst

 ``soundata`` defines annotation-specific data classes such as `Tags` or `Events`.
 These data classes are meant to standarize the format for all loaders, so you can use the same code with different datasets.
 The list and descriptions of available annotation classes can be found in :ref:`annotations`.

-.. note:: These classes are standarized to the point that the data allows for it.
-In some cases where the dataset has its own idiosincracies, the classes may be extended e.g. adding a customize attribute.
+.. note:: These classes are standarized to the point that the data allow for it.
+In some cases where the dataset has
+        its own idiosyncrasies, the classes may be extended e.g. adding a customize, uncommon attribute.

 Iterating over datasets and annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In general, most datasets are a collection of clips, and in most cases each clip has an audio file along with annotations.

-With the ``load_clips()`` method, all clips are loaded as a dictionary with the clip ids as keys and clip objects as values.
+With the ``load_clips()`` method, all clips are loaded as a dictionary with the clip id as keys and clip objects as values.
 The clip objects include their respective audio and annotations, which are lazy-loaded on access to keep things speedy and memory efficient.